-First professional degree: An award in one of the following fields: Chiropractic (DC, DCM), dentistry (DDS, DMD), medicine (MD), optometry (OD), osteopathic medicine (DO), rabbinical and Talmudic studies (MHL, Rav), Pharmacy (BPharm, PharmD), podiatry (PodD, DP, DPM), veterinary medicine (DVM), law (LLB, JD), divinity/ministry (BD, MDiv).
+First professional degree: An award in one of the following fields: Chiropractic (DC, DCM), dentistry (DDS, DMD), medicine (MD), optometry (OD), osteopathic medicine (DO), rabbinical and Talmudic studies (MHL, Rav), Pharmacy (BPharm, PharmD), podiatry (PodD, DP, DPM), veterinary medicine (DVM), law (LLB, JD),

 First-time student: A student attending any institution for the first time at the level enrolled.
 Includes students enrolled in the fall term who attended a postsecondary institution for the first time at the same level in the prior summer term.
-Also includes students who entered with advanced standing (college credit earned before graduation from high school).
+Also includes students who entered with advanced standing (college credit earned before

 First-time, first-year (freshman) student: A student attending any institution for the first time at the undergraduate level.
 Includes students enrolled in the fall term who attended college for the first time in the prior summer term.
-Also includes students who entered with advanced standing (college credits earned before graduation from high school).
+Also includes students who entered with advanced standing (college credits earned before